Bus companies in Ontario

 Bus companies in Ontario range in scale from small family-run businesses to subsidiaries of large international transportation groups.
 Many operate yellow school buses for student transportation on behalf of local school boards, while others concentrate on luxury coach charters and tours.
 Some municipalities use these private companies to run their public transit systems.

+Gray Line Toronto

+Toronto Based Tour and Charter company, with over 100 years in the industry.
+Gray Line Toronto is locally owned by Crystal Sheriff, owner of VIP Ontario Tours, with a large fleet of luxury coach busses spanning across Ontario.

 417 Bus Line

 417 Bus Line is a coach and school bus operator in Casselman, a small village on Ontario Provincial Highway 417 between Ottawa and Montreal.
 The company began as Laplante Bus Line in 1958, which became Casselman Bus Line in 1965 and was incorporated in 1974 as 417 Bus Line Ltd. The founder, Jean-Paul Laplante, started with a single vehicle transporting students to the local school.
 Steady growth of the fleet lead to expansion with a bus route between Casselman and Ottawa.
 The family continues to operate the company today.
+In 2023, 417 Bus Line Ltd. was acquired by Switzer-Carty Transportation, the formal acquisition began in the summer of 2024.

 417 Bus Line Ltd. includes Lalonde Bus Line, Matte Bus Line, Larocque Bus Line and Bergeron Bus Lines as part of its operations, which have a combined fleet of over 150 units.